savonet/liquidsoap/doc/content/radiopi.md

 # === Live ===

-# A live source, on which we stip blank (make the source
+# A live source, on which we strip blank (make the source
 # unavailable when streaming blank)
 live =
   blank.strip(